HireFrederick/booker_ruby/README.md

 To ease development, **the gem points to Booker's API Sandbox at apicurrent-app.booker.ninja by default**.
 For production, you must set BOOKER_API_BASE_URL to https://api.booker.com.

+## Errors

+The `booker_ruby` gem provides a myriad of methods with useful error information on its [Booker::Error](https://github.com/HireFrederick/booker_ruby/blob/master/lib/booker/errors.rb#L3).
+These include: message, error, description, url, request, and response.

 ## Using Booker::Client

 A client subclass is available for each API: